Arrest made in connection to Fort Smith homicide

 FORT SMITH, Ark.
-(KNWA) — An arrest has been made in connection to a homicide that occurred in Fort Smith on July 22.
+(KFTA) — An arrest has been made in connection to a homicide that occurred in Fort Smith on July 22.

 Daniel Ray Hernandez, of Fort Smith, is booked into the Sebastian County jail and faces charges of reckless manslaughter and habitual offender.